 Version: 0.2.0 ed3b1f (Last update: 22 December 2020)

-Contributions to DC pension
+Contributions to DC pension (see About page)

 The USS pension scheme has proposed a change from the defined benefits (DB) model to the defined contributions (DC) model.

 This app provides some projections that shows the likely impact on future performance for these different models.
 It also provides the results for the Post 92 Teacher Pension Scheme (TPS) for comparison.